 Unfortunately, so far neither Fortnite: Battle Royale or PUBG have made the cut, so it's unlikely that Apex Legends would have had better luck.

-We've no doubt that Apex Legends will eventually get there and the rumour itself is in itself another confirmation of its quality, just in case 25 million concurrent players in a seriously short time wasn't enough.
+We've no doubt that Apex Legends will eventually get there and the rumour itself is in itself another confirmation of its quality, just in case concurrent players in a seriously short time wasn't enough.